Hero of Byzantium

-Following a seventh-century defeat by the Arabs in the east and the barbarian powers in the west, the Byzantine Empire found itself gutted of much of its territory and needed to re-establish its military excellence.
+Following a seventh-century defeat by the Arabs in the east and the Germanic and Slavic powers in the west, the Byzantine Empire found itself gutted of much of its territory and needed to re-establish its military excellence.
 "Recent research has suggested that the empire first survived, and later expanded, by retaining and adapting military theories and practices from late antiquity."
 Hero's treatises were part of this process of recovery and adaptation.